DevAhamed/MultiViewAdapter/website/getting_started/basic_usage.md

 ![Basic Usage](images/basic-cover.jpg)

-Lets create an adapter which displays a list of cars.
+Lets create a basic adapter which displays a list of cars.

-1. You need to create an ItemBinder for your model.
+First, you need to create an ItemBinder for your model.
 ItemBinder is reponsible for creating and binding your view holders.
 Following is the code snippet of ItemBinder for CarModel class.

 ### CarBinder